What is Castleman disease?

 How is Castleman disease managed or treated?

 MCD is more difficult to treat than UCD.
-Because the multicentric type is widespread, doctors do not typically use surgery or radiation to treat it.
+Because the multicentric type is widespread, healthcare providers don’t typically use surgery or radiation to treat it.
 Instead, treatment depends on whether you have HHV-8 and how severe the disease is.

-- Chemotherapy: Anti-cancer medications that slow the overgrowth of cells in your lymphatic system.
+- Chemotherapy drugs: Anticancer medications that slow the overgrowth of cells in your lymphatic system.
 Rituximab is a commonly prescribed medication used to treat HHV-8-associated MCD.

-- Immunotherapy: Human-made antibodies (proteins that help fight infections) that boost the immune system.
+- Immunotherapy: Humanized monoclonal antibodies (proteins that help fight infections) that boost the immune system.
 In 2014, siltuximab (Sylvant ®) became the only iMCD therapy approved for use by the U.S. Food and Drug Administration (FDA).
 This treatment works by blocking a protein that fuels cell growth in MCD.

 What complications are associated with Castleman disease?

-People with Castleman disease have an increased risk of developing cancers including lymphoma (cancer of the lymph system) and Kaposi’s sarcoma (a cancerous skin tumor).
+Castleman disease increases your chances of developing cancer, including lymphoma (cancer of the lymph system).

-Some people with MCD develop infections that can damage organs and be life-threatening if they are not treated.
+MCD can increase your risk of developing infections that can damage organs and even be life-threatening without treatment.

 What are the risk factors for Castleman disease?